How Much Weight Can You Gain From Strength Training?

 In addition, if you lose weight, then you will actually be working out with less weight, which defeats the purpose if you want to increase your muscle mass.

 You can also join a gym for your strength training, but this is the most expensive option.
-Gyms charge monthly fees, join up fees and more.
+Gyms charge monthly fees, new-member fees, and more.